-We offer our members great prices on trips and programs, and provide a wide range of activities - everything from single day carpool trips to the mountains, bus trips to resorts for cross country skiers, downhill skiers, snowboarders and snowshoers as well as summer activities and social events.
+We offer our members great prices on trips and programs and provide a wide range of activities.
+Join us for everything from single-day carpool trips to the mountains, bus trips to resorts for cross country skiers, downhill skiers, snowboarders and snowshoers, as well as summer activities and social events.

 Our events are planned and organized by volunteer coordinators and posted on our calendar.
-You will get notification of events that meet your interests.
+You will get notifications of events that meet your interests.
 Simply sign up, gear up, show up!

-We encourage CSC members to contribute some of their time to the Club after they get to know the ropes.
-Each of our activities is generally organized by one or two members.
-Plan an event.
-Run a trip.
+We encourage CSC members to contribute some of their time to the Club after getting to know the ropes.
+Volunteer members organize our activities.
+YOu can help plan an event or run a trip.
 Be a coordinator or participate on a committee.
 Serve as a Director on our Council and have a say in running the club.

 Getting involved is easy, and the rewards are great!
 For information on our Volunteer Recognition and Reward program, see our Volunteering Pays page.

-Our big fundraiser is the Calgary New and Used Ski Sale which we run in partnership with the Ski Patrol and the Lake Louise Ski Club.
-This pays for our administration and subsidizes many of our activities.
+Our big fundraiser is the Calgary New and Used Ski Sale we run in partnership with the Ski Patrol and the Lake Louise Ski Club.
+Funds raised pay for our administration and subsidize many of our activities.
 We ask all members to help out in some way if they can.
-You earn rewards to help pay for events.
+You earn volunteer rewards to help pay for events.

 Everyone is welcome to come to our meetings and to participate in activities.
-The best way to learn more about the Club and meet members is to come out to an activity!
+The best way to learn more about the Club and meet members is to come out to an event!

-From its origins in 1920 with Scandinavian ski jumpers in Elbow Park to today's recreational ski club, the Club's history is the story of the city's ski pioneers who helped establish the sport in Calgary and in Banff National Park.
+From its origins in 1920 with Scandinavian ski jumpers in Elbow Park to today's recreational ski club, the Club's history is the story of the city's ski pioneers who helped establish the skiing in Calgary and Banff National Park.

-Throughout the years, the Calgary Ski club has been involved in:
+Throughout the years, the Calgary Ski club operated or organized:

 Join us and continue making history.

-The following people have been given the distinction of being designated honorary members for exceptional dedication and commitment.
+The following people have the distinction of being designated honorary members for exceptional dedication and commitment.